svms1/brother-hll5100dn/README.md

 # brother-hll5100dn
-CUPS driver for the Brother HL-L5100DN printer
+PKGBUILD for the Brother HL-L5100DN printer CUPS driver.
+Uses Brothers official PPD and binaries from its RPM package.